Learning from Informants: Relations between Learning Success Criteria: Informant Learning

 \subsection{Delayability}

-We now introduce a property of learning restrictions and learning success criteria, which allows general observations, not bound to the setting of $\Lim$-learning, since it applies to almost all of the learning restrictions introduced in Definition~\ref{def:LearningRestrictions}.
+We now introduce a property of learning restrictions and learning success criteria, which allows general observations, not bound to the setting of $\Lim$-learning, since it applies to all of the learning restrictions introduced in Definition~\ref{def:learningrestrictions} except consistency.

 \begin{definition} Denote the set of all unbounded and non-decreasing functions by $\Simu$, i.e., $\Simu := \{ \,\simu: \N \to \N \mid \forall x \in \N \,\exists t \in \N \colon \simu(t) \geq x \text{ and } \forall t \in \N \colon \simu(t+1) \geq \simu(t) \,\}.$ Then every $\simu \in \Simu$ is a so called \emph{admissible simulating function}.